Posts

 Image

-Don't let numbers matter I don't know whether it right or wrong and I don't know how many agree but let’s not make our kids marks in Board exams something to talk about It puts a pressure on our kids Each time they achieve something positive we post But how many will post a failure and ask to cheer?
+Don't let numbers matter Let us not make our kids marks in Board exams something to talk about It puts pressure on our kids Each time they achieve something positive, we post But how many will post a failure and ask to cheer?
 None.
-Social media is more of a status of what our kids are doing and achieving You may say but we want to share our happiness but what happens to ones whose kid are not achieving as per our social standards It gives them low self-esteem Since there mother is not sharing Stop comparing and sharing what our kids do in school Don't discuss how much the kid is getting It puts so much pressure on them you can’t imagine They are kids at the end of the day they have a heart Let us be careful and not break them apart They may not be good in maths but they can draw They may draw well but cannot write They may be good in science but hate ...
+Social media is more of a status of what our kids are doing and achieving You may say, but we want to share our happiness But what happens to those whose kids are not achieving as per our social standards It gives them low self-esteem Since there mother is not sharing Stop comparing and sharing what our kids do in school Don't discuss how much the kid is getting It puts so much pressure on them, you can’t imagine They are kids at the end of the day, they have a heart Let us be careful and not break them apart They may not be good at maths, but they can draw They may draw well, but cannot write They may be good in science, but hate art They may not be able to give a chemical formula, but they could bake a cake...

 Finding your Intelligence - Understanding Multiple Intelligence